 glye-MEP-ir-ide, roe-zi-GLI-ta-zone MAL-ee-ate

-May cause or worsen congestive heart failure, is not recommended in patients with symptomatic heart failure, and is contraindicated in patients with established NYHA class III or IV heart failure.
-Monitor patients for signs and symptoms of heart failure after initiation or dose increases and if heart failure occurs, consider dose reducing or discontinuing rosiglitazone maleate and manage according to current standards of care.
-A meta-analysis of 52 clinical trials (mean duration 6 months; 16,995 total patients), most of which compared rosiglitazone to placebo, showed rosiglitazone to be associated with a statistically significant increased risk of myocardial infarction.
-Because of the potential increased risk of myocardial infarction, rosiglitazone maleate/glimepiride is available only through a restricted distribution program called the AVANDIA-Rosiglitazone Medicines Access Program.
-Both prescribers and patients need to enroll in the program.
-To enroll, call 1-800-AVANDIA or visit www.AVANDIA.com .
+Thiazolidinediones, including rosiglitazone maleate may cause or worsen congestive heart failure, are not recommended in patients with symptomatic heart failure, and are contraindicated in patients with established NYHA class III or IV heart failure.
+Monitor patients for signs and symptoms of heart failure after initiation or dose increases.
+If heart failure occurs, consider dose reduction or discontinuation of rosiglitazone and manage according to current standards of care .

 Commonly used brand name(s)

 Therapeutic Class: Antidiabetic

 Chemical Class: 2nd Generation Sulfonylurea